shalivan/shalivan.github.io/_posts/DTA/0001-01-01-ReadingList.md

 ---

-To read:
+# To read
 the machiavellians james burnham
 The Fountainhead Novel by Ayn Rand
 The Righteous Mind Haidt
 Basic Economics - Thomas Sowell
-The Crowd A Study of the Popular Mind by Gustave Le Bon
+The Crowd A Study of the Popular Mind by Gustave Le Bon  - cultural, moral, social decay (crysis of lawlessnes, and increasing baurocracy) https://www.youtube.com/watch?v=9AdiRB9HApw  PROTECTION for + from HUMANITY

-https://www.youtube.com/watch?v=9AdiRB9HApw  PROTECTION for + from HUMANITY
+---

 # Important

 Fiodor Dostojewski